 he Gold Camp Victorian Society, Inc. is dedicated to the preservation of the history of Cripple Creek, Colorado, and surrounding areas.
 Known as the World’s Greatest Gold Camp, the District is rich in ranching, mining and railroad history.
 By wearing Victorian era clothing and reenacting typical scenes of those days, the Gold Camp Victorian Society is determined to safeguard this heritage by educating all generations in the lifestyles and accomplishments of the early day residents who created and enriched our community.

 his knowledge of life over one hundred years ago, presented as skits in the local schools and elsewhere, allows our children to better appreciate their community today.
 Our Victorian Balls, area tours and educational programs enlighten local citizens and visiting tourists, spurring interest in return trips to Cripple Creek.
-The Society plays a role in City historic events such as the opening of the Heritage Center.
 We extend our historic education by participating in parades and historical reenactments in surrounding areas, such as Colorado Springs, Victor, Florissant, Canon City, Leadville, and elsewhere.

 he Gold Camp Victorian Society’s activities support the City’s on-going efforts to preserve the historical culture of Cripple Creek.
 We are pleased to be able to work with the City of Cripple Creek in this endeavor and wholeheartedly thank the City for their support in our many activities.
 Our thanks, as well, to the dozens of businesses and individuals who contribute to our efforts.
 Our existence depends on the generosity of our many friends.

 he Society began in 1999 with twenty people who liked to dress in period clothing and pursue the activities and entertainment enjoyed by the early-day Cripple Creek District pioneers.
-Today, we have grown to a membership exceeding sixty.
+Today, we have grown to a membership exceeding one-hundred.
 The Gold Camp Victorian Society is a Not-for-Profit Corporation, known and respected throughout the State of Colorado and beyond.
 The society is applauded by history buffs and Historical Societies everywhere for the attention given to authenticity in clothing, manners and activities.